-We at Verland know horses significantly help our individuals develop physically, emotionally and mentally through the discipline of horseback riding.
+We at Verland know that horses significantly help our individuals develop physically, emotionally, and mentally through the discipline of horseback riding.

-One of the few therapeutic treatment programs in the state, our Equestrian Therapy program provides physical, occupational and psychological therapies in a recreational setting.
+One of the few therapeutic treatment programs of its type in the state, our Equestrian Therapy program provides physical, occupational, and psychological therapies in a recreational setting.

 According to the Professional Association for Therapeutic Horsemanship International, Equestrian therapy is widely recognized as one of the most beneficial forms of recreational therapy for those with disabilities.

-Located on Verland’s main campus, the Equestrian Therapy program is renowned for the services it provides to its participants as well as being a center for public education regarding Equestrian therapy benefit.
+Located on Verland’s main campus, the Equestrian Therapy program is renowned for the services it provides to its participants, and as a center for public education regarding the techniques and benefits of equestrian therapy.

-Initially made possible by a generous donation, the stable complex was designed for our population and their disabilities.
-Lessons take place year round, weather permitting outside or in our climate controlled indoor arena.
+Initially established through a generous donation, the stable complex was designed specifically for our population and their disabilities.
+Lessons take place year-round, weather permitting, outside or in our climate-controlled indoor arena.

-An easily accessible wheelchair ramp/mounting area and a Sure Hands mechanical lift system in the ceiling makes it safe and easy to get riders on and off the horse.
+An easily accessible wheelchair ramp/mounting area and a Sure Hands mechanical lift system in the ceiling makes it safe and easy to get riders on and off the horses.